read a previously unpublished interview with judy blame

 It’s more cynical now.
 When I started it was about ignoring what came before.
 Being an individual.
 Which worked for some incredibly creative people in that era.
 But now, politics in fashion is a hashtag.

 You recently worked with Jeremy at Moschino, and with Sibling.
 There’s still people out there you respect and want to work with right?

-I’ve been lucky that my kind of talent attracts other like-minded talent.
+I’ve been lucky that my kind of talent attracts other like minded talent.
 I don’t have to go out and search too much anymore.
 I’ve been around long enough now that people know where to find me.
 Jeremy found this beret I made in the early 80s, god knows where.
 And he emailed me, asking to collaborate on some hats.
 It was very easy.
 Although it ruined my Christmas because I spent it making berets.
 Sibling was a family thing.
 I’ve known Cozette and Sid for years.

 I love working on the catwalk.
 I don’t go to much these days, I like to support my friends, I don’t collect my fashion ideas like that.
 What I do like about fashion, is that there’s always new talent coming through.
-My favorite at the moment is Rottingdean Bazaar.
+My favourite at the moment is Rottingdean Bazaar.
 I just love their fresh attitude.
 I’ve got a lot of time for them.
 They sent me some pubic hair badges, which I appreciated straight away.
-I love Molly Goddard too at the moment, I don’t know her, but there’s an excellence there.
-Simone Rocha, too.
+I love Molly Goddard too at the moment, I don’t know her, but there’s an excellence there, Simone Rocha, too.
 There’s a lot of stuff happening in London.
 I like the people who’re going back to craft.
 I like the care that goes into something.
 If you don’t have it, make it!

 Does London still inspire you?

 It’s still the only place I can actually work.
 It’s where the ideas hit the ground.
 The only other place I could work like I do here, was with Christopher Nemeth in Tokyo.
 But when me and Chris were together we could’ve been anywhere.

 I loved the HOBAC book that the ICA did.